yuri/ngcourse/handout/04-controllers.md

 ## Next Steps

 Enough controllers for now.
-That not where you code should go in most cases!
+That not where your code should go in most cases!
 Our next step will be to look at how to organize our code with using services.